H/T'n'Thanks Youz Charolette getting Dinglerized!

 It will begin on Wed., Nov.
 4,

-St. Anna’s Episcopal Church, 1313 Esplanade, with Homily by Deacon Joyce Jackson, the first and only black woman Episcopal deacon in New Orleans.
+6 pm at St. Anna’s Episcopal Church, 1313 Esplanade, with Homily by Deacon Joyce Jackson, the first and only black woman Episcopal deacon in New Orleans.
 This will be followed by gospel music from Tonia Scott and the Anointed Voices who were the featured choir in the movie “Skeleton Key”.

 The Queen Clarinet of Louisiana, Doreen Ketchens, will close out the evening with hotness from Doreen’s Jazz New Orleans.